sankalp-rajeev/Smriti/README.md

 - RealGemma inference requires `-Psmriti.realGemmaSubmissionMode=true`, `files/dev/enable_real_gemma_text_mode`, and `filesDir/models/gemma-4-E2B-it-int4.litertlm`.
 - RealGemma failures, timeouts, invalid JSON, or citation/safety rejection show an unavailable/retry state instead of silently displaying mock output as RealGemma.
 - `MockGemmaAgent` may remain in the repo for deterministic unit fixtures only; app screens do not use it for visit or supervisor output.
-- Direct Gemma 4 audio remains blocked by the public LiteRT-LM Android/Kotlin audio preprocessing path.
+- Gemma audio transcription validated through LiteRT-LM 0.11.0 manual probe using `Conversation.sendMessage(Contents.of(Content.Text(prompt), Content.AudioBytes(audioBytes)))` with `EngineConfig.audioBackend = Backend.CPU()`.
+Audio fills an editable transcript only.
+No audio-only save path.
+No direct audio diagnosis or treatment.
+App-facing microphone recording into the editable transcript is next-phase work.

 ## LiteRT-LM Status

-- Dependency pinned: `com.google.ai.edge.litertlm:litertlm-android:0.10.2`.
+- Dependency pinned: `com.google.ai.edge.litertlm:litertlm-android:0.11.0`.
 - Required model path: `filesDir/models/gemma-4-E2B-it-int4.litertlm`.
 - The app detects whether that file exists; if missing or not enabled, generation is blocked with setup/retry messaging.
 - EngineConfig defaults to stable `Backend.CPU()` when that model file exists.
 An isolated `Backend.GPU()` latency experiment exists behind explicit developer/test configuration and is not the default.